“Approachable, eloquent and direct.” The Legal 500

 Company and Commercial

-Sufiyan is well versed in this area having acted for Claimants and Defendants.
-He is very familiar with arguments relating to period, rate, need, impecuniosity, BHR surveys, mitigation and consumer credit act terms for both regulated and non regulated agreements, as well as if, and how, the absence of a particular term may affect its enforceability, eg, Cancellation of contracts made in a consumer’s home or place of work regulation.Book BarristerBack to top
+Sufiyan is well versed in this area and regularly acts for Claimants and Defendants.
+He is very familiar with arguments relating to period, rate, need, impecuniosity, BHR, mitigation and consumer credit act terms for both regulated and non-regulated agreements, as well as if, and how, the absence of a particular term may affect its enforceability, e.g. Cancellation of contracts made in a consumer’s home or place of work regulation.Book BarristerBack to top

 Sufiyan has a growing practice in the field and is comfortable acting for interested persons at Pre-Inquest Reviews (PIR) and Inquests.